json4s/json4s/README.md

 --------

 JField is no longer a JValue.
 This means more type safety since it is no longer possible to create invalid JSON where JFields are added directly into JArrays for instance.
-Most noticeable consequence of this change is that map, transform, find and filter come in two versions:
+The most noticeable consequence of this change are that map, transform, find and filter come in two versions:

 ```scala